Multiple Nodes Installation ¶

 - Log onto each VM with the account created during Ubuntu installation, and perform below tasks on every VM.

-Create user vagrant
+Create user vagrant on all guests.

 sudo adduser vagrant